 - Location: San Francisco Museum of Modern Art

-Painted by the most popular Mexican painter of the 20th century, this painting shows how a person is struggling to carry a huge flower basket on his back.
-Its bright colors are a trademark of Diego Rivera.
+Painted by the most popular Mexican painter of the 20th century, Diego Rivera, this painting shows how a person is struggling to carry a huge flower basket on his back.
+This painting idea depicts how helpless a man is in carrying out his dreams in life.

 17. Whistler’s Mother